Out-Law Guide 5 min. read

 While there is currently no overarching mass action procedure in Ireland, there are a number of different mechanisms available for parties to bring mass actions.
 The most popular is the use of "test cases", where multiple plaintiffs pursue similar claims against a single defendant or group of defendants.
 This allows for one or a small number of claims to be heard while others are stayed pending the determination of the test case(s).
 The parties to the remaining claims then consider the outcome of the test case(s) in order to determine how to proceed with their claim.

 There are also a number of other mechanisms available to parties.
 For example, the court has an inherent jurisdiction to direct that cases be heard simultaneously.
-It is also possible for parties to apply to the High Court to seek that pending cases be consolidated.
+It is also possible for parties to apply to the High Court to seek consolidation of pending cases.

 Another mechanism is the use of the "representative action" procedure under the court rules, whereby if numerous persons have the same interest in a cause or matter, one or more of them may sue on behalf of or for the benefit of all interested persons.
 The court must be satisfied that each member of the class has authorised the representative.
 The decision of the court will generally bind every interested party.
 However, there are a number of limitations to representative actions which make them less popular than the use of test cases.
 For example, the remedies available are limited to injunctive and declaratory relief.
 In addition, very strict requirements have been read into the nature of the necessary link between the parties.
 Legal aid is also not available.